 Welcome to the Herberger Institute for Design and the Arts, the largest comprehensive design and arts school in the nation, located within a dynamic 21st-century research university.

 With 5,000+ students, nearly 400 faculty members, 130 program options and a tradition of top-ranked programs, we are committed to redefining the 21st-century design and arts school.
-Our college is built on a combination of disciplines unlike any other program in the nation, comprising schools of art; arts, media and engineering; design; film, dance and theatre; and music; and the ASU Art Museum.
+Our college is built on a combination of disciplines unlike any other program in the nation, comprising the Schools of Art; Arts, Media and Engineering; Music, Dance and Theatre; The Design School, The New American Film School; and the ASU Art Museum.

 The institute is dedicated to the following design principles: